sidsingh00/Sidharth_singh_21BCE10963/README.md

    4)  Handling Disconnections:
         If a player disconnects, the game state resets, and the remaining player must wait for a new opponent.
+# Making Moves

+    Players take turns moving their pieces.
+    Each move is validated on the server, and the game state is updated if the move is valid.
+    Invalid moves are rejected, and the player is prompted to try again.

+# Winning the Game

+    The game ends when a player successfully moves one of their pieces to the opponent's starting row.
+    The server notifies both players of the winner.

+# Handling Disconnections

+    If a player disconnects, the game state resets, and the remaining player must wait for a new opponent.